Effects of the Moon' movement on seeds and ocean tides.

 As we will see on page 1.3.4, the two forces have very distinct characteristics.

-In planet Earth, cumulative-dissipative processes allow a decrease of entropy, without overall degradation of energy, down to the same level, when then there will be no more useful heat exchange.
+In planet Earth, cumulative-dissipative processes allow a decrease of entropy, without overall degradation of energy.

 The missing piece.

-So we can consider these processes as the missing piece in the reasoning practiced to date, where evolution and the second law of thermodynamics are recognized as true, even if incompatible with each other.
+We can thus consider these processes as the missing piece in the reasoning practiced up to now, where the second law of thermodynamics and evolution, although declared as incompatible with each other, each is then treated as true in practice.

 Application in agriculture.